BREXIT Temporary conditions (October 23rd 2019)

-BusinessComply holds personal data for purposes incidental to marketing and meeting customer contractual commitments, for the purpose of employment and business associates, for the purpose of limited business-to-business marketing and, online discussion using Our LiveChat service from this website.
+BusinessComply holds personal data for purposes incidental to marketing and meeting customer contractual commitments, for the purpose of employment and business associates, for the purpose of limited business-to-business marketing and, online discussion using our LiveChat service.

-We do not trade in or exchange personal data in any form.
+We do not trade in, or exchange, personal data in any form with third parties.

 - Information About Us

 Our Site is owned and operated by Business Comply Limited registered in England under company number 12027682

 Data Protection Officer: Kenneth Tombs.

 Trading address: International House, St Katherine’s Way, Tower Hill, London, E1W 1UN, United Kingdom.

 We are regulated by the UK ICO and the French CNIL.